tkem/cachetools/docs/index.rst

 For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
 When the cache is full, i.e. by adding another item the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
-In general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of ``sys.getsizeof(value)``.
-For the trivial but common case that each item counts as :const:`1`, a cache's size is equal to the number of its items, or ``len(cache)``.

-Multiple cache classes based on different caching algorithms are implemented, and decorators for easily memoizing function and method calls are provided, too.
+This module provides multiple cache classes based on different cache algorithms, as well as decorators for easily memoizing function and method calls.

 .. testsetup:: *